FCE Reading and Use of English Practice Test 1

 Homesick (adj) — feeling sad or lonely because you are away from home.
 If you ever feel homesick, just look at your friends’ pictures, it ought to cheer you up.

-Bargain (v) — if you bargain for something, you ask for it, you expect it or are prepared for it.
+Bargain (v) — if you bargain for something, you ask for it, you expect it, or you are prepared for it.
 Spending two years in a foreign country wasn’t what I really bargained for.

 Rib (n) — Ribs are bones in your chest that protect your lungs.
 Mike fell from a ladder yesterday and broke two ribs.